 My other interests include yoga, badminton, meditation, manga, military sci-fi, Harry Potter fanfic, cat rescue, stupid movies (think: Zoolander, Blades of Glory), all things spa, and cooking with my Instant Pot.
 (Did you know you can cook the potatoes and eggs for potato salad all at once in just four minutes?)

 Oh, and travel.
 Lots of travel.
-My husband’s job requires him to report on board game conventions and trade shows around the world — and our son’s Montessori considers travel to a good reason to miss school — so in the last couple of years my family has been able to visit France (twice!), Germany (also twice!), Japan (twice again!), Belgium, The Netherlands, and China…not to mention several U.S. states.
+My husband’s job requires him to report on board game conventions and trade shows around the world — and our son’s Montessori school considers travel to be a a valuable part of students’ education — so in the last couple of years my family has been able to visit France (twice!), Germany (also twice!), Japan (three times!), Belgium, The Netherlands, and China…not to mention several U.S. states.
 There’s not a day that goes by that I’m not grateful for the opportunities we’ve received.